 However, trusts—a modern estate planning option— allow individuals to transfer property at any time and avoid tax-specific liabilities.
 Additionally, these documents can ensure the transfer of assets to other people, enable a person to remain in their home under someone else’s name, and even provide payments to charities.

 An Anaheim trusts lawyer could answer your questions concerning the importance of trusts in estate planning.
 With the help of our skilled trusts and estates attorneys, you develop a plan to secure your present and future.

 Generally, trusts are similar to wills in that courts are not interested in the purpose of these documents.
 For example, a person can transfer property, schedule payments, or donate to a charity in any way they wish.

 A trustee has the power to hold property until it must be transferred.
 When that time arrives, the trustee has a duty to distribute the property appropriately.
-A knowledgeable attorney in Anaheim could assist a person in creating a trust and ensure their documents meet necessary legal requirements.
+A knowledgeable attorney could assist a person in creating a trust and ensure their documents meet necessary legal requirements.

 What Role Does a Trust Play in Estate Planning?

 Simply put, trusts function as a way for people to transfer control over their property to another individual.
 For example, Mr. A might place $10,000 in a trust with instructions to transfer the money to Mr. B when Mr. B graduates from college.

 However, trusts can be much more flexible.
 People often create trusts to retain control, financial stability and avoid tax complications.
 Additionally, trusts commonly provide funds to a charity without experiencing the frustrations of the probate process.

 Generally, a trust can function as a straightforward way to transfer property or assets while avoiding entanglement in probate court.
 Using the guidance of an experienced Anaheim trusts attorney in the area, a person could identify their goals for their property and create a trust that describes their wishes.